SeLub/nodejs2021Q4-service/README.md

 **Note.
 Check you are in the root application directory.**

-May be yoy need next command.
+May be you. need next command.
 ```
 cd nodejs2021Q4-service